UM-Driverless/driverless/README.md

 - sudo cp /var/cudnn-local-repo-ubuntu2204-9.1.1/cudnn-*-keyring.gpg /usr/share/keyrings/
 - sudo apt-get update
 - sudo apt-get -y install cudnn-cuda-12
-- If these are the steps that you followed to install CUDA, tell me how you went about the Tensorflow installation.

 ## Then install the necessary packages that utilize CUDA, with matching version (12.6 should be backwards compatible up to 12.0):
 Yolov5 model is a bit outdated, so it needs to run with PyTorch 2.5.1.
 You can install those with this command.
 It's designed for CUDA 12.1, but CUDA 12.6 is backwards compatible, so newer versions should work as well.
 It should just lose the newer features after CUDA 12.1: